puniverse/javafs/README.md

 with some code copied from [jnr-fuse], by Sergey Tselovalnikov, made to work with the standard JDK [FileSystem] API.

 * Differences from [fuse-jna]: this project uses [JNR] rather than [JNA].
-* Differences from [jnr-fuse]: this project support Java 7 (jnr-fuse supports only Java 8), and more platforms (like Mac).
+* Differences from [jnr-fuse]: this project supports Java 7 (jnr-fuse supports only Java 8), and more platforms (like Mac).
 * Differences from both: rather than exposing a new, specific, Java FUSE API, this project uses the standard [FileSystem] API.

 ## License